holidayextras/culture/expedited-procedure.md

 Cross functional with the following elements:

-* Owner with communication skills
+* Owner independent from investigation and resolution, to focus exclusively on communicating progress.
 * Engineers to assist fix.
 * Engineers to be available to review code promptly.
 * Tester